-We believe that indexes have the power to create real and lasting change in our food systems.
-The Food Ethics Council’s work on unleashing the power of indexes – kindly funded by the Esmée Fairbairn Foundation – will further strengthen the metrics in existing food indexes, and shine a spotlight on the results to put pressure on the UK Government and Devolved Administrations for the policy changes that are so urgently needed.
+Our work on unleashing the power of indexes is kindly funded by the Esmée Fairbairn Foundation.
+We are working to further strengthen the metrics in existing food indexes, and shine a spotlight on the results to put pressure on the UK Government and Devolved Administrations for the policy changes that are so urgently needed.
 Keep in touch for news on our in-depth analysis of the 2nd Food Sustainability Index, which is due out in December 2017.